 Frequently Asked Questions

-Your dentist will be able to provide a more comprehensive assessment, but traditional porcelain veneers are typically the right option to cover very dark stains due to their sturdiness and durability.
+Your dentist will be able to provide a more comprehensive assessment, but traditional porcelain veneers are typically the right option to cover very dark stains because of their sturdiness and durability.

-Traditional porcelain veneers are much more stain resistant than resin/composite options.
-If you don’t picture yourself giving up the foods and drinks that lead to staining, traditional porcelain veneers will be the most stain resistant.
-Your dentist will be the best judge of what will work for you and your particular set of circumstances.
+If you don’t think you can give up the foods and drinks that lead to staining, traditional porcelain veneers will be the most stain-resistant.
+Your dentist will be the best judge of what will work for you and your particular circumstances.

 Can I whiten my veneers?

-Unfortunately no. Even though your veneers can stain like your teeth can, they cannot be whitened in the same way.
+Unfortunately no. Even though some veneers can stain like your teeth can, you can’t whiten them in the same way.
 If you want whiter teeth and have veneers, you’ll need to get new veneers.

 Can I undergo teeth straightening treatment while I have veneers?

 In certain cases, yes.
-Braces present a higher risk of damage to veneers than clear aligners do, but talk to your dentist/orthodontist and see what the best option for you will be.
+Braces present a higher risk of damage to veneers than clear aligners do, but talk to your dentist or orthodontist to find the best option for you.

 Do no-prep veneers damage the teeth?

-No-prep veneers save you from most of the permanent damage done to teeth with traditional veneers, but there can still be some minor scratches to your tooth’s surface.
+No-prep veneers save you from most of the permanent damage traditional veneer prep causes your teeth, but there can still be some minor scratches to your tooth’s surface.

 Can I still get cavities beneath my veneers?

-Short answer — yes.
+The short answer is yes.
 It’s important to keep up good oral hygiene after getting your veneers.
-Failure to do so can result in bacteria accumulation and cavities.
+Failure to do so can cause bacteria accumulation and cavities.

 Is there a less invasive way to have irregularly shaped teeth altered?

 Yes, dental bonding is a less expensive and less invasive way to address this.
-This treatment involves applying a resin material to the tooth, building and shaping a new profile for the tooth.
-This procedure doesn’t wear out your enamel like veneers do, and is much less expensive too ($100-$600 per tooth).
+This treatment involves applying a resin material to the tooth, then shaping it to give that tooth a new profile.
+This procedure doesn’t wear out your enamel like veneers do, and is much less expensive too ($300–$600 per tooth).

 Join The Discussion: